SAP-samples/partner-reference-application/Tutorials/31-Guided-Tour-ERP-Integration.md

     > Note: The partner application is embedded in the SAP Business ByDesign launchpad using the SAP Business ByDesign URL mash-up capabilities.
 Additionally, you can launch other SAP BTP applications relevant to key users and administrators such as the *Identity Authentication Service* to manage user authentications and authorizations.
     Launching these applications doesn't require any additional login because they are linked to your corporate IdP as you benefit from single sign-on.

-3. In the Poetry Slams application, you find multiple poetry slams: Some are still in preparation and have not yet been released while others are already published.
+3. In the Poetry Slams application, an empty list is displayed.

+4. To create sample data for mutable data, such as poetry slams, visitors, and visits, click the button *Generate Sample Data* and refresh the list.
+As a result, multiple poetry slams are listed: Some are still in preparation and have not been released yet while others are already published.
+    > Note: If you click the *Generate Sample Data* button again, the sample data is set to the default values.

-4. To go to the details of a poetry slam, choose one that is neither canceled nor in draft mode.
+5. To view the details of a poetry slam, choose one that is neither canceled nor in draft mode.

-5. Choose *Create Project in SAP Business ByDesign*.
+6. Choose *Create Project in SAP Business ByDesign*.
 As a result, the system creates a project in SAP Business ByDesign based on a project template.

     > Note: The application creates the project in SAP Business ByDesign using an SAP Business ByDesign OData service for projects with user propagation.
-This means your SAP Business ByDesign user authorizations apply in the partner application as well; you can only create a project if your user has write-authorizations for SAP Business ByDesign projects.
+This means that your SAP Business ByDesign user authorizations apply in the partner application as well; you can only create a project if your user has write-authorizations for SAP Business ByDesign projects.

-6. After creating the project, you see the project details in the *Project Data* section.
+7. After creating the project, you can see the project details in the *Project Data* section.
 The project ID is displayed as a link.
-To go to the project overview, click on the project ID.
+To go to the project overview, click the project ID.

     <img src="./images/31_byd_project_mixin.png" width="80%">